oscarbg/metal2caps/README.md

 These are captured using some lame modifications to a Metal2 Apple sample app so I don't post code right now..

-For GPU gens in Apple SOCs I report first Metal supported GPU Apple A7 and also A10X GPU..
+For GPU gens in Apple SOCs I report first Metal supported GPU Apple A7 and also A10X GPU..</br>
 interesting would be to check on A11 GPUs which should report improved Metal features at least areRasterOrderGroupsSupported should be 1 here..

 I include for desktop reports of GPUs off all the three different existing GPU vendors today..